raymondwang/mock-match-media/README.md

 # mock-match-media

-Test utility to mock `window.matchMedia` for JSDOM environments.
+Test utility for mocking `window.matchMedia` in JSDOM environments.